sajidshaikh-01/EFK-Stack-Enterprise-Grade-Logging-and-Monitoring/README.md

 EFK stands for **Elasticsearch + Fluentd (or Fluent Bit) + Kibana**.
 It is a **centralized logging stack** used to collect, process, store, search, and visualize logs from applications and infrastructure, especially in Kubernetes environments.

-EFK is preferred in cloud-native setups because it is **lightweight, scalable, Kubernetes-friendly**, and easier to operate compared to ELK.....
+EFK is preferred in cloud-native setups because it is **lightweight, scalable, Kubernetes-friendly**, and easier to operate compared to ELK....

 ---